-The 5 Best Ways to Build a User-Friendly and Trustworthy WordPress Website
+5 Best Ways to Build a User-Friendly & Trustworthy WordPress Sites

 Are you considering building a WordPress website to use as a blog, e-commerce shop, or digital counterpart to your brick and mortar store?
 You may have a generalized idea of how you’d like the website to look, maybe even thoughts about the type of content you’d like to feature.